Answer Reviewed 19 February 2023

 Anhydrous sodium carbonate is a common primary standard used in senior high school chemistry.
 This substance can absorb moisture whilst in storage after opening the original sealed container.
-Therefore it is a standard recommended practice to dry the chemical to eliminate this moisture before using as a primary standard in titrations.
+Therefore.
+It is a standard recommended practice to dry the chemical to eliminate this moisture before using as a primary standard in titrations.

 After reviewing several references, we recommend heating sodium carbonate in an oven in the range of 250-300°C, with 270°C as an optimum temperature for at least 30 minutes.
 This is best done spread evenly in a shallow dish, such as a watchglass or an evaporating dish.
 Cooling the heat dried sample and storing it until it is required in a desiccator is important to eliminate re-absorption of moisture.
 Note that after placing the heated salt in the desiccator, venting of the desiccator may be required to release the pressure of heated air.
 Further assurance of elimination of all the moisture can be achieved by repeating the heating /cooling and weighing to a constant mass.

-Alternative methods: If there is no access to an oven at 270°C, heat in an oven at 110°C for at least an hour.
+If there is no access to an oven at 270°C, heat in an oven at 110°C for at least an hour.
 As the monohydrate is reported to lose water at 100°C6 and as water boils at 100 °C, heating at 60°C for an hour may not effectively remove absorbed water.
 Another alternative is to heat over a Bunsen burner for 30 minutes.

-Decomposition of sodium carbonate: Reputable sources suggest that decomposition of sodium carbonate begins at 400°C and occurs at its melting point of 851°C. References suggest that decomposition of sodium carbonate is unlikely to occur when heated over a Bunsen burner.
+Reputable sources suggest that decomposition of sodium carbonate begins at 400°C and occurs at its melting point of 851°C. References suggest that decomposition of sodium carbonate is unlikely to occur when heated over a Bunsen burner.

 The following information was sourced:

-Heating sodium carbonate:
+Heating sodium carbonate

 - From Armarego and Chai (2009): analytical grade sodium carbonate should be heated at 260-270°C for 30 minutes and then allowed to cool in a desiccator.1